Dqy719/dqy719/_portfolio/peoplelens-outreach-automation.md

 The system writes on behalf of a specific person, so it needed a model of how that person writes.

-I collected the CEO's real past outreach messages, used Claude to extract the recurring patterns across them, and then hand edited the result into a Markdown file that gets loaded into every prompt.
+I collected the team's real past outreach messages, used Claude to extract the recurring patterns across them, and then hand edited the result into a Markdown file that gets loaded into every prompt.
 I call it the Voice DNA file.
 It contains tone rules, a four-part message structure, a list of banned constructions (no em dashes, no "I hope this finds you well"), CTA phrasing rules, and a set of real messages grouped by relationship temperature that function as few-shot examples.

 Loading it is trivial: